Euphrates Lake

-Lake Assad (بحيرة الأسد, Buhayrat al-Assad) is a reservoir on the Euphrates in Raqqa Governorate, Syria.
-It was created in 1974 when construction of the Tabqa Dam was completed.
-Lake Assad is Syria's largest lake, with a maximum capacity of 11.7 km3 and a maximum surface area of 525 km2.
-A vast network of canals uses water from Lake Assad to irrigate lands on both sides of the Euphrates.
+Euphrates Lake (بحيرة الفرات), also known as Lake Tabqa, (Note: بحيرة الطبقة) and formerly known as Lake Assad, (Note: بحيرة الأسد) is a reservoir on the Euphrates in Raqqa Governorate, Syria.
+It was created in 1974 when construction of the Euphrates Dam was completed.
+Euphrates Lake is Syria's largest lake, with a maximum capacity of 11.7 km3 and a maximum surface area of 525 km2.
+A vast network of canals uses water from Euphrates Lake to irrigate lands on both sides of the Euphrates.
 In addition, the lake provides drinking water for the city of Aleppo and supports a fishing industry.
-The shores of Lake Assad have developed into important ecological zones.
+The shores of Euphrates Lake have developed into important ecological zones.

 Project history

 The first plans for a dam in the Syrian part of the Euphrates date to 1927, but these were not carried out.
 In 1957, an agreement was reached with the Soviet Union for technical and financial aid for the construction of a dam in the Euphrates, and in 1960 a financial agreement was signed with West Germany.
 Another agreement to finance the project was signed with the Soviet Union in 1965.
 The project included a hydroelectric power station in the Tabqa Dam, and the construction of a vast irrigation network capable of irrigating 640000 ha of land on both sides of the Euphrates.
 Construction of the dam lasted between 1968 and 1973 and the flooding of the reservoir commenced in 1974 by reducing the flow of the Euphrates.
 The project was completed under the presidency of Hafez al-Assad as part of his modernization policies and agricultural reforms.
 In 1975, Iraq complained that the flow of the Euphrates had been reduced below an acceptable level and threatened to bomb the Tabqa Dam; mediation by Saudi Arabia and the Soviet Union eventually settled this dispute.